 Non-current assets are classified as held for sale when their carrying amounts will be recovered principally through a sale transaction rather than through continuing use, they are available for sale in their present condition and their sale is highly probable.
-Immediately before the initial classification as held for sale, the carrying amount of the assets is measured in accordance with the Bank's accounting policies.
 Non-current assets classified as held for sale are generally measured at the lower of their carrying amount and fair value less costs to sell.
 Impairment losses for any initial or subsequent write-down of an asset to fair value less costs to sell are recognised in profit or loss.
 Gains for any subsequent increase in fair value less costs to sell of an asset are recognised only up to the extent of the cumulative impairment loss recognised and are reflected within profit or loss.